Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## Rewrite Rule Set CRD

-This annotation allows to assign an existing rewrite rule set create via the AzureApplicationGatewayRewrite CRD to the corresponding request routing rule(s).
+This annotation allows to assign a header/URL rewrite rule set created via the AzureApplicationGatewayRewrite CR to be associated to all rules in an ingress resource.
+AzureApplicationGatewayRewrite CR should be present in the same namespace as the ingress.

 ### Usage